 - Candidates must have completed the 12th grade or have earned an equivalent degree from a recognized institute or board.

-- In class 12th, the candidate must have chosen Mathematics and Physics as major courses, with Chemistry, Biology, or Biotechnology as an optional subject.
+- In class 12th, the candidate must have chosen Mathematics and Physics as major courses, with Chemistry, Biology, or Biotechnology as optional subjects.

-- In the qualifying test, the candidate needs to meet the eligibility criteria defined by the institute to one who wishes to apply.
+- In the qualifying test, the candidate needs to meet the eligibility criteria defined by the institute for one who wishes to apply.